Gordon Maeda: Career

 During a private screening of his brother's movie Over Drive in 2018, through his father he got acquainted with entertainment industry officials including production company ROBOT who offered him to star in youth movie which later become his silver screen debut, Little Love Song.
 He made his runway debut in Tokyo Girls Collection (TGC) Kitakyushu 2018.
 For his stage name, he changed kanji writing of his birth last name from 前田 (Mae-da) to 眞栄田 (Ma-e-da) because he wanted to include "真" character in it, just like his father and brother's stage names.
 He kicked off his acting debut by portraying student band guitarist Shinji Fukumura in music drama movie Little Love Song, released on May 24, 2019.
-Prior to filming the movie in Okinawa, the casts trained to play band instruments respective to their roles for six months.
-Maeda joined other cast members for the movie's round of promotion including performing on television music programs Music Station and Love Music as "Chiisana Koi no Uta Band".
+Prior to filming the movie in Okinawa, the cast practiced playing their respective instruments for six months.
+Maeda joined the other cast members promoting the movie including performing on television music programs Music Station and Love Music as the Chiisana Koi no Uta Band.
 In July 2019, he starred in sports-themed TV drama No Side Manager as Keita Nanao, an ex-rugby player returnee from New Zealand.
 He got the role for the drama through three stages of audition.
 He gained 15 kg in the span of 3 months to prepare for the audition so his body could mimic that of a rugby player.

-In January 2022, it was announced that Maeda will be making his first public channel drama leading role in live-action adaptation of Kanakana as former delinquent Masanao Higurashi.
-During summer 2022, Maeda starred in thriller movie based on popular web novel Karada Sagashi, co-starring Kanna Hashimoto whom he once worked with in 2019 movie Come Kiss Me at 0:00 AM.
-In July 2022 it was reported that Maeda will appear in Fuji TV fall drama Elpis as young director, Takuro Kishimoto.
-In the beginning of 2023, Maeda is slated to portray Takeda Katsuyori in NHK Taiga drama What Will You Do, Ieyasu?.
-This will be his first Taiga drama appearance since debut.
+In January 2022, it was announced that Maeda would be making his first public channel drama leading role in live-action adaptation of Kanakana as former delinquent Masanao Higurashi.
+In summer 2022, Maeda was in a thriller movie based on the popular web novel Karada Sagashi, starring Kanna Hashimoto whom he had previously worked with in 2019 movie Come Kiss Me at 0:00 AM.
+In July 2022 it was reported that Maeda would appear in Fuji TV fall drama Elpis as young director, Takuro Kishimoto.
+In the beginning of 2023, Maeda portrayed Takeda Katsuyori in the NHK Taiga drama What Will You Do, Ieyasu?
+This was his first Taiga drama appearance.

 Personal life

-On January 22, 2023 through his official fan club page, Maeda announced that he had married a non-celebrity girlfriend.
+On January 22, 2023 through his official fan club page, Maeda announced that he had married his non-celebrity girlfriend.
+In July of the same year, his agency announced that Maeda's wife had given birth to their first child.
+However, in the following year, on October 2, 2024, it was reported that Maeda and his wife had gotten divorced after less than two years of marriage.